 Of paramount importance is the size of the fans - the larger the better.
 Essentially large fans can spin slower to move the same volume of air.
 I cannot emphasize enough how much quieter your system will be with larger fans.
 Don’t go with anything smaller than 120 mm and get 140 mm or larger if you can.
 Watch out for the small gimmicky 60 mm or 80 mm side fan - my current case came equipped with a small side fan that had LEDs built in which by itself generated more noise than the rest of the system put together.
 In order to retain the lighting I had to disable the fan motor by

 Most main-boards come equipped with 2 or 3 connectors for attaching fans with variable speed support; you’ll need fans with a smaller 3 pin main-board connector or an adapter lead in order to connect your fans.
 Conversely, if your main-board does not have system fan connectors, you’ll need the larger plugs in order to connect them directly to the power supply unit.
 Keep in mind that using the main-board’s connectors may provide some dynamic control of the fan speed; if

 nothing else it usually means less cable clutter (which is itself better for air-flow).

 In addition there are some other practical considerations you should give some thought to:

 - The size of main-board it can accommodate.

-- Ease of access to the case.
+- Ease of access to the case, especially for drive replacement.